-To overcome these limits, we introduce multiscale non-stationary causal structures, namely MN-DAGs, that generalize linear DAGs to the time-frequency domain.
-In such a graph, each time scale is represented by a different graph page, and there exists a unique global causal ordering `$\prec$' shared by all time scales, such that the possible parent set $\mathcal{P}_{i,\prec}$ for the $i$-th node $X_i$ can include only by those nodes $X_j$ that precede it in the causal ordering ($X_j \prec X_i$).
+In MN-DAGs each time scale is represented by a different graph page (akin to multi-layer networks).
+Then, the vertices within a certain page are associated with the multiscale representation of the $N$ time series at the frequency band corresponding to that page.
+There exists a unique global causal ordering `$\prec$' shared by all graph pages, such that the possible parent set $\mathcal{P}_{i,\prec}$ for the $i$-th node $X_i$ can include only those nodes $X_j$ that precede it in the causal ordering ($X_j \prec X_i$).
 Causal relationships among nodes, represented as directed edges, can vary smoothly over time and constitute acyclic structures within each time scale.
-So, throughout the paper the term non-stationarity associated with causal structures refers to a smooth dependence on time, similarly to~\citet{huang2020}.
+So, throughout the paper, the term non-stationarity associated with causal structures refers to a smooth dependence on time, similarly to how it is defined by \citet{huang2020}.